2011 Rose of Tralee

-The 2011 Rose of Tralee was the 52nd edition of the annual Irish international festival, held on 22–23 August 2011 at the Festival Dome, in Tralee, County Kerry.
+The 2011 Rose of Tralee was the 53rd edition of the annual Irish international festival, held on 22–23 August 2011 at the Festival Dome, in Tralee, County Kerry.
 Hosted by Dáithí Ó Sé for a second time, 32 contestants participated in the 2011 pageant.
-The festival was won by Tara Talbot, who represented Queensland.
+The Queensland Rose, 27-year-old Tara Talbot, was named as the 2011 International Rose of Tralee.
 Talbot was hot favourite going into the festival.
+This gave Queensland its second victory at the event in five years when the last Queensland Rose Kathryn Anne Feeney became the 2006 International Rose of Tralee.

 The background music for the event was composed by the Garda Síochána Orchestra.

 List of Roses

 Broadcasting

 The 2011 Rose of Tralee was broadcast live on RTÉ One and attracted an audience share of 54.3 per cent, the highest in four years.

 Trivia

 Perez Hilton posted a video clip online of Siobhéal Nic Eochaidh's on-stage grooving gangsta style to "LMFAO - Party Rock Anthem" in a black floor length gown.
 He commented: "What the hell is this??
 We have no idea, but it's totally making our day!"